wuTims/personal-blog/docs/full-guides/chromadb-style-guide.md

 - **Technical Sophistication**: Monospace fonts and code styling that appeal to the developer audience

 ### Design Philosophy
+- **Mobile-first by default** - All components start with mobile design and scale up progressively
 - Minimalist and functional with just enough personality
 - Focus on content hierarchy and scannability
 - Subtle color accents on interaction (hover states)
 - Professional yet approachable tone
+- Responsive text centering and spacing that adapts to screen size

 ---